-Subsequent events have been evaluated through May 1, 2017, the date the financial statements were available to be issued.
-Management is not aware of any subsequent events that would have a significant impact on the financial condition of the Consortium.
+Subsequent events have been evaluated through June 6, 2018, the date the financial statements were available to be issued.
+On January 1, 2018, the City of Alma and Village of Shepherd have left the Consortium; for the year ended December 31, 2017, the combined franchise revenue was \$50,631, or approximately 18.7% of total franchise revenues.
+Management is not aware of any other subsequent events that would have a significant impact on the financial condition of the Consortium.